dylanfoster/galen/README.md

 To support more browsers and coverage, you can run Galen in Selenium Grid.
 If you have already downloaded and installed the full selenium stack just open terminal and cd to where this is unzipped.

-1. Start the hub; Run command:
+1. Start the hub by running command:

    		java -jar selenium-server-standalone-2.40.0.jar -role hub
-2. Register the node for use; Open another terminal in the same folder and run command:
+2. Register the node for use by opening another terminal in the same folder and run command:

    		java -jar selenium-server-standalone-2.40.0.jar -role node -hub http://localhost:4444/grid/register